 4. Microsoft SMS Organizer

-With SMS Organizer, you can also star conversations, which puts them in a “Starred” folder (just like Gmail).
+With SMS Organizer, you can also star conversations, which puts them in a Starred folder (just like Gmail).
 There’s a folder called Reminders that shows you informational cards generated after combing through your texts.

-Download — Microsoft SMS Organizer (Free)
+Download: Microsoft SMS Organizer (Free)